sujithkani/ttsky25a-tinyQV/docs/info.md

 Code can only be executed from flash.
 Data can be read from flash and RAM, and written to RAM.

-This version of the SoC is designed to integrate with many user peripherals.
+The peripherals making up the SoC are contributed by the Tiny Tapeout community, with prizes going to the best designs!

 ## Address map